patrickwestphal/dl-learner-algorithm-evolution/README.md

 ```

 Since the project uses Python packages like numpy that need to be compiled make sure you have the Python header files installed (python3-dev on Debian based systems).
 It might also be the case that you run into [this](http://stackoverflow.com/questions/27024731/matplotlib-compilation-error-typeerror-unorderable-types-str-int)   error which would also require installing libfreetype-dev.
 Note that the actual `pip install` call requires root priviliges and will install Python packages into your system.
-Although this can be undone via `pip uninstall dl-learner-regression-stats` the recommended way is to use virtualenv as briefly described in the next section.
+Although this can be undone via `pip uninstall dl-learner-regression-stats` the recommended way is to use virtualenv or [virtualenvwrapper](https://virtualenvwrapper.readthedocs.org/en/latest/).

 # Execution